Why “Conservative?”

 2. “Masor’ti” (traditional), which equates to everything in Diaspora from observantly ‘Conservative’ to somewhat tradition-inclusive Reform.

 3. Chiloni (secular), encompassing everything from agnostic Reformism to Jewish quasi-religious social groups as defined by Rabbi Mordechai Kaplan, the founder of “Reconstructionist” Reform Judaism, who said, “Judaism (has become) a civilization which (now) transcends its mythological origins.”
-Such groups treat Jewish religious writ and lore as clustering-points for blood-line Jews or converts - with the writ or lore having no actual other endemic value.
+Such groups treat Jewish religious writ and lore as clustering-points for blood-line Jews or converts - with the writ or lore having no other actual endemic value.

 In The Diaspora, the major categories exist as follows:

-“Orthodox” Judaism subscribes entirely to the authority of an “Oral Law” (Talmud and its attendant literature) as spiritually binding to the same degree as the Scriptures.
 The fact the written Torah says there is no ‘oral’ Torah (Deuteronomy 31:24) has not prevented this doctrine from taking hold, especially as it bears on human authority to create religious practice.

-At the other end of the spectrum, “Reform” Judaism basically rejects the entire idea of “revelation,” as do the Reform subsets of “Reconstructionism” and “Humanist Judaism.”
 These forms of Judaism reject the idea of a personal God as the Scriptures describe Deity, and thus, also reject the idea a non-existent Deity would have anything to “say” – so, no “revelation” such as the Torah or Prophetic Writing is what the “revelation from on-high” it claims to be.
 Practices like fasting on Yom Kippur or not eating leaven on Passover have established the language and context of our nation’s existence – and so we keep them as a kind of center pinion around which our national existence revolves.

 Nestled squarely between these two polar expressions or Orthodox and Reform is “Conservative” Judaism.